 IoT has been widely implemented in the healthcare sector due to its benefits that has been acknowledged by both the hospitals and patients.
 Analyses predict that the market for healthcare IoT will be worth USD 446.5 billion dollars by 2028.

-Inoovations of IoT in Healthcare:
+Innovations of IoT in Healthcare

 These are the ways through which IoT is transforming the health sector as follows.

-Telehealth and Chronic Diseases:
+Telehealth and Chronic Diseases

 The greatest opportunity of IoT in the healthcare sector is the ability to offer constant remote observation of the patient.
 The use of IoT corresponds with the popularity of mobile, internet-connected devices among patients, which means that they do not require a great amount of training to incorporate new solutions into their everyday routines.

-IoT-Enabled Healthcare Devices:
+IoT-Enabled Healthcare Devices

 Several IoT-enabled devices are enhancing healthcare delivery…

-Glucometer: New-generation glucometers integrated with IoT are capable of collecting data automatically and more frequently than traditional glucometers.
+New-generation glucometers integrated with IoT are capable of collecting data automatically and more frequently than traditional glucometers.

-Blood Pressure Monitoring Cuff: Smart cuffs used for the monitoring of blood pressure can do the check-ups in real-time and do not need frequent visits.
+Smart cuffs used for the monitoring of blood pressure can do the check-ups in real-time and do not need frequent visits.

-Heart Rate Monitoring Cuff: These devices provide a consistent, long-distance monitoring of the heart rates taking into consideration the patient’s physical activity, medications and psychological condition.
+These devices provide a consistent, long-distance monitoring of the heart rates taking into consideration the patient’s physical activity, medications and psychological condition.

-Hygiene Monitoring Devices: Smart hygiene control by IoT makes sure that the surfaces in the hospital do not pose any health hazards due to infection.
+Smart hygiene control by IoT makes sure that the surfaces in the hospital do not pose any health hazards due to infection.

-Location Trackers: Small connected devices with geolocation features assist the hospitals in inventory management, asset tracking and locating equipment.
+Small connected devices with geolocation features assist the hospitals in inventory management, asset tracking and locating equipment.

-Mobile Health:
+Mobile Health

 Mobile health entails the use of mobile devices in the assessment and management of a patient’s health.
 It mainly ascertains useful in developing nations where people use smartphones, and may not access proper healthcare centers.